Polish Legions (Napoleonic era): Assessment and remembrance

 In analyzing the creation of the Polish Legions, many historians have argued that Napoleon used the Poles as a source of recruits and had little desire to invest in the re-creation of the Polish state.
-Among the most notable of Napoleon's contemporary Polish detractors was Kościuszko, who refused to join the Legions, arguing that Napoleon would not restore Poland in any durable form.
+Among the most notable of Napoleon's contemporary Polish detractors was Tadeusz Kościuszko, who refused to join the Legions, arguing that Napoleon would not restore Poland in any durable form.
 In this regard, Kościuszko also stated that the Duchy of Warsaw was created in 1807 only because it was expedient, rather than because Napoleon supported Polish sovereignty.
-Nevertheless, the memory of Napoleon's Polish Legions is strong in Poland, and Napoleon himself is often regarded as a hero and liberator there.
+Nevertheless, the memory of Napoleon's Polish Legions is strong in modern Poland, and Napoleon himself is often regarded as a hero and liberator there.
 About the Polish Legion, Napoleon himself is reputed to have said that 800 Poles would equal 8,000 enemy soldiers.

 Despite their destruction, the Legions became legendary in Poland, helping to spread the civic and democratic ideals of the French Revolution throughout the country.
-The legionnaires formed a cadre for the Army of the Duchy of Warsaw and also later for the Army of the Congress Kingdom.
+The legionnaires formed a cadre for the Army of the Duchy of Warsaw and also later for the Army of Congress Poland.

-The Legions are also notable as the source of one of the themes contained in the future Polish national anthem, "Mazurek Dąbrowskiego".
-Written by Józef Wybicki, it includes words promising "the return of the Polish army from Italy to Poland" and states that "Poland is not lost as long as we live" in reference to the Polish Legions.